darrenaustin/advent-of-code-clojure/README.md

 My solutions to the [Advent of Code][1] puzzles written in the [Clojure][2] programming language.
-I love solving programming puzzles, and I my clojure was getting a little rusty.
+I love solving programming puzzles, and my clojure was getting a little rusty.

 Given that, these are just my solutions to the problems.
 There are likely cleaner, faster or more idiomatic ways to